 I’m Dr. Amy Schullery and I am a licensed clinical psychologist who helps adolescents and adults achieve better control over anxiety and stress.
-I’ve been in the field for 20 years and started my own practice 10 years ago.
+I’ve been in the field for over 20 years and started my practice in 2012.
 I’ve worked with many students, young adults, parents, and professionals struggling with feeling overwhelmed by the stresses of growing up, work, parenting, family demands, marriage, and other obstacles in life.
-I handle everything in my practice from the first phone call to ensure your privacy and meet your individual needs.
+I handle everything in my practice from the first contact to ensure your privacy and meet your individual needs.

 Let’s get started today.
 Click on schedule appointment to reach me via email.
 I look forward to helping you and your family.